dfuenzalida/code-sandbox/README.md

 ... running the latest version of the container and using current, patched version of the JDK and Docker helps to prevent this scenario

 * **Changing the Database**:
     * Running multiple instances of the service would require some changes: each instance would have to share some shared storage for the task information.
-An option could be to change the storage to another database supported by JPA (eg. MySQL or Postgres) and add support for it by adding the required JDBC driver in the `pom.xml` file and configuring the JDBC properties in the `application.properties` file.
-Using other persistance options such as Redis is also possible but would require code changes.
+The current migration files were written for the H2 database.

 * **Scaling the service**:
     * The service launches containers but would need some work to be *containerized* itself.
 There are some options to implement something like "docker-in-docker" like the `docker.sock` approach on this post: https://devopscube.com/run-docker-in-docker/.
 With some extra effort, you could containerize CodeSandbox and be able to use tools like Docker compose or Kubernetes to launch as many instances as needed.